 - Increased Accident Risk: Alcohol impairs judgment and motor skills, raising the likelihood of car accidents, falls, and other injuries.

-- Social Consequences: ETOH abuse often strains relationships, leads to job loss or financial problems, and can result in legal troubles, such as DUIs.
+- Social Consequences: EtOH abuse often strains relationships, leads to job loss or financial problems, and can result in legal troubles, such as DUIs.

 - Alcohol Poisoning: Consuming excessive amounts in a short period can result in alcohol poisoning, a potentially fatal condition requiring immediate medical attention.